-Figure 15 - Source: US Energy Information Administration, 2009

-In terms of per capita energy consumption for residential and transportation purposes, the North East is about the same as the rest of the U.S. In Vermont, almost 80% of residential energy is dedicated to space heating and domestic hot water, while approximately 34% of the state's total energy usage goes toward transportation.
+Figure 15 - Source: US Energy Information Administration, 2009 transportation purposes, the North East is about the same as the rest of the U.S. In Vermont, almost 80% of residential energy is dedicated to space heating and domestic hot water, while approximately 34% of the state's total energy usage goes toward transportation.